Nathancgy/Nathancgy/README.md

 - 👋 Hi, I’m @Nathancgy
 - 👀 I’m interested in coding proj and softwares.
-- 🌱 I’m currently learning c++ in aiming platinum at USACO, learning HTML and CSS, preparing AIME, as well a CSA and AP Calc AB curriculum inschool.
+- 🌱 I’m currently learning c++ in aiming platinum at USACO, learning HTML and CSS, and learning programming of ROS in Ubuntu.
-- 💞️ I am really looking foward to collaboration on programs and cs projects.
+- 💞️ I am really looking foward to collaboration on programs and cs projects!
 - 📫 guangyu.chen40730-biph@basischina.com

 <!---